exposit/katarpgs/_lite/heirsofseaandshadow.md

 A game of romantic fantasy inspired by the punchy, swingy, rapid-fire play of *Trollbabe* and *Stranger Things*.
 Well, it's punchy and swingy the way I play it, anyway.

 *Heirs* is a bit crunchier than Calypso, with a more concrete injury path and proscribed rerolls that push you down that injury track surprisingly quickly.
-The core merchanic uses sliders, between 1 and 10, to represent your hero's approach to a problem, and an over-under mechanic to determine success or failure.
+The core mechanic uses sliders, between 1 and 10, to represent your hero's approach to a problem, and an over-under mechanic to determine success or failure.

 There's also a full (albeit mini) descending darkness setting.
 With talking animals, giants, and angry trees.